Zorium/vtree-query/README.md

 ## query.all()

-Returns all matching vNodes, with `contents` properties This method supports [currying](http://en.wikipedia.org/wiki/Currying)
+Returns all matching vNodes, with `contents` properties that contain text info.
+This method supports [currying](http://en.wikipedia.org/wiki/Currying)

 ```coffee